 These are more effective than chewing gum because it brushes gunk off of your teeth.
 And, what if the seatbelt sign is on or the bathroom is busy, and you can’t get in there to use a toothbrush and toothpaste.
 It’s not a replacement for proper brushing but indeed comes in handy during travel.

 The most used items in my mini first-aid travel kit are blister bandages.
 They come in handy in all sorts of situations that involve heavy walking.

 Maybe that new pair of shoes you thought were comfortable suddenly weren’t, or a child’s foot grew a half-size, but there’s nothing you can do about it in the middle of Disneyland (been there).

 My regular wallet fits airplane tickets and up to two passports.
 I did that on purpose as my husband’s passport became unusable after being flung in a bag.
 A travel wallet also helps keep currency organized.

-Tip: Perhaps being your regular credit cards and ID to your destination but don’t carry them all around with you while there in case of loss or theft.
+Tip: Bring your regular credit cards and ID to your destination but don’t carry them all around with you, just in case you lose them or they’re stolen.
 I learned this the hard way after being pickpocketed in Venice.

-It’s much cheaper to spend less than $15 for a luggage scale than to pay an overweight bag fee.
-Weigh your bag with this highly-rated gem and the nightmare of shuffling clothes around various suitcases at the check-in desk will never occur.
+It’s much cheaper to spend a little on a luggage scale than to pay an overweight bag fee.
+Weigh your bag with this highly-rated gem, and the nightmare of shuffling clothes around various suitcases at the check-in desk will never occur.

 An extra gallon-sized Ziploc Bag or two, especially when traveling with kids, can do everything from compress extra clothing (after the air has been forced out) to double as a disposable trash bag.
 Avoid the bags with the slider as a zipper as these can leak.

-The rest of my must-have carry-on essentials include sunglasses, of course, and good lipstick.
+The rest of my must-have carry-on essentials list includes sunglasses, of course, and good lipstick.
 What do you pack?